RuanCardoso/OmniNet/README.md

 - [com.unity.nuget.newtonsoft-json](https://github.com/jilleJr/Newtonsoft.Json-for-Unity)

-This package is required for handling JSON serialization and deserialization in the AtomNet project.
-However, it's important to note that AtomNet utilizes binary serialization to achieve high performance in its operations.
+This package is required for handling JSON serialization and deserialization in the OmniNet project.
+However, it's important to note that OmniNet utilizes binary serialization to achieve high performance in its operations.

 You can install it through the Unity Package Manager by following these steps: